Crio-Bytes/IBD-2022-Master-Repository/Introduction to Long Polling/README.md

 ## Activity 3 - Sending data if available

-We will now update the `createServer` method so that it will check if data is available and sends it as response.
+We will now update the `createServer` method so that it will check if data is available and sends it as the response.

-1. create a variable called as `isDataAvialable` & assign it value of false.
+1. create a variable called as `isDataAvialable` & assign it a value of false.

-2. Now update the `createServer` method so that it will return the data if data is avialable.
+2. Now update the `createServer` method so that it will return the data if data is available.

 <details>
 <summary>Solution</summary>